asu-iris/course_robotics/_build/html/_sources/lec8-jac/jac.md

 $$(equ.jac_pris)

-if the corresponding joint $i$ is revolute joint, then
+if the joint $i$ is revolute joint, then

 $$
 \begin{bmatrix}